-Here in Oxford, we'd have been planning live panel discussions, crowded careers fairs, travelling to internships all over the world, and in person one-to-ones.
-But we've learned we can achieve even more, meet many more of you, save you time, and still provide all the skills training that employers have always wanted and new skills for the new world of work.
+In Oxford we're looking forward to hosting live panel discussions, in-person careers fairs, and the chance to travel to internships all over the world.
+We want to retain the good parts of the last two years, as we've learned we can achieve even more, meet many more of you, save you time, and still provide all the skills training that employers want.
+We'll give you the choice as many of our 1:1s, insight talks and so on will be offered online.

-We're still in a transition so stay adaptable and open to new opportunities.
-Focus on developing your set of transferable skills - like teamwork, business awareness, leadership, and problem solving - www.careers.ox.ac.uk that every employer is seeking when they recruit.
+Employers are in transition, so do stay adaptable and open to new opportunities.
+Focus on developing your set of transferable skills - like teamwork, business awareness, leadership, and problem solving - that every employer is seeking when they recruit.
 You can develop your employability skills in our programmes and also in activities in many other places including college, department, student societies, sports, volunteering, and the creative arts.